 \

-In order to define pushforwards of differential forms along maps $[\mathcal K]\longrightarrow \ex X$, we need integration along the fiber, discussed in \cite{dre}.
-Given any oriented submersion of exploded manifolds $\psi:\ex X\longrightarrow \ex Y$, there exists a linear chain map
+To define pushforwards of differential forms along maps $[\mathcal K]\longrightarrow \ex X$, we need integration along the fiber, constructed in Theorem 9.2 of \cite{dre}.
+Given any oriented submersion of exploded manifolds, $\psi:\ex X\longrightarrow \ex Y$, there exists a linear chain map

 uniquely determined by the usual property of integration along the fiber, namely,